Viral Eurovision star Käärijä on 'Cha Cha Cha' crashing the Top 10, and finding fans in Rammstein

 “I wasn’t waiting for that,” he replied.
 “When we made the song and released it the first time, of course we thought we were going to Eurovision to win.
 We thought we really had a chance.
 That’s all we wanted to do, but it hasn’t happened and I was sad, but now I’m OK.”

-In and around Liverpool and at Eurovision parties across the weekend, many fans were seen aping Käärijä’s trademark style – including one hardcore fan who the BBC even confused the artist himself.
+In and around Liverpool and at Eurovision parties across the weekend, many fans were seen aping Käärijä’s trademark style – including one hardcore fan who the BBC even mistook for the artist himself.
 “I saw that!
 I’m not sure how real that was, or if it was cheating,” the singer told NME.

 OH MY GOD BBC North West Tonight interviewed a Käärijä fan thinking it was HIM pic.twitter.com/FweG13pwoz #Eurovision pic.twitter.com/cUwAEy85rO